koenderks/jfa/README.md

 ### Installing

-The `jfa` package is simple to download and set-up.
+The `jfa` package is simple to download and set up.
 The most recent version from [CRAN](https://cran.r-project.org/package=jfa) (0.5.1) can be downloaded by running the following command in R or RStudio:

-    install.packages("jfa")
+    install.packages('jfa')

 Alternatively, you can download the most recent (development) version from GitHub using:

-    devtools::install.github("koenderks/jfa")
+    devtools::install.github('koenderks/jfa')

 After installation the `jfa` package can be loaded in R or RStudio by
 typing: